FLY LONDON-PANAMA CITY (VIA MADRID)

 Great Tinamous call from the forest and we may be lucky to spot a shy Ruddy Quail-dove lurking in the leaf litter.
 Long-billed Hermit is possible and we may spot Whooping Motmot and both Black-tailed and White-tailed Trogons sitting quietly on a liana.
 If we are lucky enough to encounter an ant swarm, we have chances of seeing Black-crowned Antshrike, Chequer-throated and White-flanked Antwrens, and Dusky and Chestnut-backed Antbirds.
 Blue-crowned and Golden-collared Manakins are two more local specialities as is Fulvous-vented Euphonia.

 Our birding adventure over, we return to our hotel for an early lunch then depart for nearby Tocumen International Airport and our late afternoon flight home.

 Lunchtime arrival in Madrid and onward connection to London Heathrow, where our birdwatching tour to Panama concludes this afternoon.

-Please note that the above itinerary is intended merely as a guide and we may vary this locally depending on latest bird news, weather and sea conditions at the time of our visit.
+Please note that the above itinerary is intended only as a guide and we may vary the programme locally depending on latest bird news, weather and sea conditions at the time of our visit.